 3. Team collaboration made easy

-A high-quality content tool maximizes team collaboration.
+A high-quality content creation tool maximizes team collaboration and streamlines your content strategy.
 Users store and have access to shared documents, maintaining what Asana calls “one source of truth.”

 Contributors coordinate work as they consider various milestones and adjust due dates to keep projects on time and track.
 Tasks may be assigned and reassigned as needed.